adancedwin/readable_password_generator/README.md

 ```

 ### 4. If length value is not a correct Integer value
-In this case it checks what data type was passed and Integer's length (if passed):
+In this case it checks what data type was passed or Integer's length (if passed):
 * NilClass - then generates a password with default length
 * Anything but not Integer, Array NilClass - raises a certain ArgumentError
 * Integer of >1 or 100< - raises a certain ArgumentError